SirapraphatS/Python-Port-Scanner/README.md

-# PortScanner: A Friendly Python Network Explorer
+# PortScanner: A Python Network Explorer

 Hey there!
 This **PortScanner** is a simple and reliable tool built with Python to help you check networks and find out what services are running.
 It uses the powerful **Nmap** tool quietly in the background.